bryanmayer/Polio-SIV-Model/README.md

 The main transmission parameters:
 1) contact rate -- c (R_0 ~ c\delta).
 2) the waning rate -- roBetaRate (paper uses 0.04, 0.07, and 0.1).
-3) the relationship of OPV to WPV -- relative contagiousness (epsilon) and relative recovery (gamma).
-For the paper we assumed epsilon = 1/gamma but that isn't necessary.
+3) the relationship of OPV to WPV -- relative contagiousness (epsilon) and relative recovery (kappa).
+For the paper we assumed epsilon = 1/kappa but that isn't necessary.

 The vaccination parameters:
 1) vaccinate -- whether there is a vaccination program (True or False).